jeffbski/redux-logic/docs/api.md

   },

   // If validate/transform reject was used then this hook will not be
   // executed.
-Call dispatch exactly once or read the advanced api about
+Including dispatch and/or done callbacks will influence
+  // the default dispatching mode:
+  // 1.
+Neither dispatch, nor done - dispatches the returned/resolved val
+  // 2.
+Only dispatch - single dispatch mode, call dispatch exactly once
+  // 3.
+Both dispatch and done - multi-dispatch mode, call done when finished
-  // performing multiple dispatches process({ getState, action, cancelled$ }, dispatch) {
+  // More details on dispatching modes are in the advanced API docs process({ getState, action, cancelled$ }, ?dispatch, ?done) {
     // Perform your processing then call dispatch with an action
-    // or use dispatch() to complete without dispatching anything.
-    // Multi-dispatch: see advanced API docs
-    dispatch(myNewAction);
-  })
+    // Empty or undefined dispatch can be used if nothing to dispatch
+    // See advanced API for discussion of dispatching modes dispatch(myNewAction); // in single dispatch mode this also completes done(); // only when performing multiple dispatches (done in signature) })
 });